stanfordnlp/dspy/tests/reliability/README.md

       pytest .
   ```

   This will execute all tests for the configured models and display detailed results for each model configuration.
-Tests are set up to mark expected failures for known challenging cases where a specific model might struggle, while actual (unexpected) DSPy quality issues are flagged as failures (see below).
+Tests are set up to mark expected failures for known challenging cases where a specific model might struggle, while actual (unexpected) DSPy reliability issues are flagged as failures (see below).

 ### Known Failing Models